 - Registration: Enter your registration information or purchase a registration

 Note: The dialog that opens from Start also includes a button to open the About WinZip Courier dialog.

 WinZip Courier 7.0 introduces the Exclude Attachments feature.
-This feature in the Attachments Options dialog allows you to specify files that WinZip Courier will never zip.
+This feature in the Attachments Options dialog allows you to specify files that WinZip Courier will never zip (does not apply if Encrypt is selected).
 In the box provided, you would type an extension for the kind of file that you do not want Courier to ever zip.
 For example, it may be that you commonly send a number of small text files and do not want these zipped, even if you send more than one.
-If you want to specify multiple file extensions, place a semicolon between the entries as in the picture.
+If you want to specify multiple file extensions, place a semicolon between the entries.

 If you have any questions about this information, please submit a Technical Support ticket.